Accelerating precision therapies through digital infrastructure for adaptive trials and trial-ready cohort studies

 The project is a feasibility study for the development of a national digital infrastructure to support adaptive clinical trials and ‘trial-ready’ natural history cohort studies for a number of rare diseases.

 The digital study is an open-source solution that will improve efficiencies and seamlessly capture patient-reported data in drug evaluation through trial enrolment and data collection.
 It will establish linkage of clinician-entered, health system administrative data into a patient record, supporting the efficient systematic capture of data for trials, and enabling real-time Bayesian analysis for novel trial designs.
-It is specifically intended to facilitate capture of clinical evidence to inform the licensure and funding of new therapeutic products for an initial three rare-diseases.
+The project facilitated capture of clinical evidence to inform the licensure and funding of new therapeutic products for an initial three rare-diseases.

 State